DeltaF1/SYSC-3110-Project/doc/UserManual.md

 **Core features**
 ------
 When you start the game you will be greeted with a splash screen.
-Press the `Start Game` button to start the game.
+Press the `Start Game` button to select a level.
+Once you've browsed our large variety of levels you can click your favorite one to start the game.

 Once the game begins you will have 150 sun points.
 If you don't plant a sunflower using these points you will almost certainly lose.
 To plant a sunflower simply click the sunflower picture at the bottom of the screen, and then click on anywhere in the grid to place it.